psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 The dawn came at last.
 Sheen slept, and Adam Blair slept a deeper sleep, and Maisie stared out of her wan, weary eyes against the red and stormy flares of light that came into the sky.

 When, an hour after sunrise, Sheen Macarthur reached her bothy, she found Neil Ross, heavy with slumber, upon her bed.
 The fire was not out, though no flame or spark was visible; but she stooped and blew at the heart of the peats till the redness came, and once it came it grew.
 Having done this, she kneeled and said a rune of the morning, and after that a prayer, and then a prayer for the poor man Neil.
 She could pray no more because of the tears.
 She rose and put the meal and water into the pot for the porridge to be ready against his awaking.
 One of the hens that was there came and pecked at her ragged skirt.
 "Poor beastie," she said.
 "Sure, that will just be the way I am pulling at the white robe of the Mother o' God.
 'Tis a bit meal for you, cluckie, and for me a healing hand upon my tears.
-O, och, ochone, the tears, the tears! "
+O, och, ochone, the tears, the tears!"

 It was not till the third hour after sunrise of that bleak day in the winter of the winters, that Neil Ross stirred and arose.
 He ate in silence.
 Once he said that he smelt the snow coming out of the north.
 Sheen said no word at all.